 Here's what to do: Set aside 30 minutes to an hour and write down two or three of your weaknesses.
 Think about harsh feedback you've received from someone you trust, a sensitive issue you tend to avoid because it's hard to face, or an unsuccessful pattern you repeat over and over that doesn't serve you.
 Once you have identified the weaknesses, remember that perfection is *literally *impossible and that taking note of the weaknesses offers an opportunity for growth.

-This is a chance to practice grace and love for yourself - not a time for painful, rigid criticism.
-Simply identifying your pain points sets you on a trajectory for improvement, and that's the goal here.
+This is a chance to practice grace and love for yourself... not a time for painful, rigid criticism.
+Simply identifying your pain points sets you on a trajectory of improvement, and that's the goal here.
 With self-love in mind, write down ways to take action to improve this weakness today, next week, and next month.

 4. Expand your mind in new ways

 It may seem impossible to make time for ourselves, but chances are you probably have a little more time than you think.
-Even if it's only 60 minutes a day - an hour away from the TV, computer or your phone - investing in your mind is a great way to Challenge yourself.
+Even if it's only 60 minutes a day? an hour away from the TV, computer or your phone? investing in your mind is an ideal way to Challenge yourself.
 This can include anything from joining a book club, learning a new language, trying a new skill or taking up a new hobby.

 "It's something that is essential for us and our overall well-being.
 Even if you're not used to reading or you choose to focus on a new topic or a new skill set that you want to learn, you're naturally pushing yourself," says Dr. Smerling.
 She adds, "Trying an activity like this can also push someone out of their comfort zone because we are introduced to a new environment with people we haven't met."